lewagon/dotfiles/02-OOP/03-Cookbook/TEACHERS.md

 ##### The Glue

-Let's code the `app.rb` file that we will launch from terminal
+Let's code the `app.rb` file that we will launch from terminal to start our todo-app.

 ```ruby
 require_relative "task_repository"